Strategy11/formidable-forms/readme.txt

 * Fix: Prevent shortcodes inside field values from being processed in more places including the redirect url.
 This is a security precaution.
 * Fix: A default contact form was being added with each update.
 This update ensures the contact form is only generated once.
 * Fix: Allow the visual form styler to show instant changes to the sample contact form since server limits of url size were being hit in some cases.
-* Fix: HTML was being stripped from some field settings on the form creator page like validation messages
+* Fix: HTML was being stripped from some form field settings on the form creator page like validation messages

 = 3.01 =
 * New: Added frm_js_location hook for saving the combined javascript file in a different location